timberyard/oklahoma/README.md

 If ``skip_if_last_success`` is ``True``, a branch will not be build if the last reported build status for that branch was success.

+If ``report_file`` is set, a report will be generated in the build directory with the given file name.